UKCloud/documentation/articles/other/other-ref-sla-definition.md

 ## Service level agreement claims

-To request a Service Credit, the customer must file a support ticket within thirty (30) calendar days of the relevant suspected SLA event.
-UKCloud will review the request and issue a Service Credit if applicable.
+To request a Service Credit, you must raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal within 30 calendar days of the relevant suspected SLA event.
+UKCloud will review the request and issue a Service Credit if applicable either during that billing cycle or the subsequent one if the claim is made just after an invoice has been paid.

 Service Credits will be issued only to the customer that UKCloud invoices for the applicable instance of the service as a separate credit note that can be applied towards a future invoice for that service only.
 If the customer's contract term for the service expires or is terminated prior to a Service Credit being issued, the Service Credit will become void as of the date of the expiration or termination.